ZeroDeadDrop/ZeroDeadDrop/README.md

 So:

 Plausible deniability works psychologically, not cryptographically for right now until I fix how to make it seamless.
-It is still one container.

 ## Quick Start (2 minutes)